slamdev/baby-routine-tracker/technical-tasks.md

 **User Story:** As a user, I want to be able to use the app in split-screen mode alongside another app (like a messaging app or browser) without the layout breaking.

 * **Acceptance Criteria:**
-  * The app UI resizes smoothly when entering and adjusting split-screen mode.
+  * The app UI resizes smoothly when entering and adjusting split-screen mode. ✅ IMPLEMENTED
-  * The app remains fully functional, readable, and tappable even at its smallest allowed size.
+  * The app remains fully functional, readable, and tappable even at its smallest allowed size. ✅ IMPLEMENTED
 * **Technical Tasks:**
-  * Ensure the resizeableActivity flag is set to true in the AndroidManifest.xml.
+  * Ensure the resizeableActivity flag is set to true in the AndroidManifest.xml. ✅ COMPLETED
-  * Build the UI with flexible and responsive components that do not rely on fixed dimensions.
+  * Build the UI with flexible and responsive components that do not rely on fixed dimensions. ✅ COMPLETED

 **User Story:** As a user, I want to see a clean, modern interface with a profile icon in the top-right corner like modern Android apps, rather than a large welcome card taking up screen space.